Proposal submission is now closed.

 NOTE: All proposed speakers must have agreed to speak at the [mini]symposium before the proposal form is submitted.

-Benefits for symposium participants include complimentary registration only.
+Benefits for symposium participants include complimentary registration to attend the meeting.
 SfN cannot guarantee to meet any expenses of speakers, except registration fees.
 (Limited funds may be available to cover a portion of expenses for nonmember participants upon request and Program Committee approval, but participants should not be led to expect financial support from the Society).
 Do not propose as a speaker a member or nonmember residing outside North America unless you are sure he or she already plans to attend the annual meeting.

-The Program Committee reviews proposal in January and makes the final selection in early February, the latest date to include titles in the Preliminary Program.
-Your proposal, therefore, must be submitted to the proposal site by 5 p.m.
-ET, Wednesday, January 8, 2014.
-This means that it should be well-developed in design, particularly in regard to an agreed-upon chair and speakers, in November or December.
-Some of the best-organized and well-thought-out proposals seem to have been firmly put together during annual meeting time.
+The website to submit symposia and minisymposia typically opens on the first day of the annual meeting, and proposals are accepted until early January.
+The Program Committee reviews proposals and makes final selections in February, the latest date to include titles in the Preliminary Program.
+Proposals should be well-developed in design, particularly in regard to an agreed-upon chair and speakers, in November or December.
+Some of the best-organized and well-thought-out proposals seem to have been firmly put together during the annual meeting.

 How to Present